FAFSA Mistakes that Could Cost You

 Rental properties should be counted as investments, not business assets, unless they are part of a formally recognized business.
 A hotel is a business, but renting out a home, timeshare or room is generally considered an investment.

 Pensions, annuities and the cash value of a life insurance policy – known as a whole-life policy – are not reported as an asset on the FAFSA.

 Reporting primary residence in home equity

 Do not include the equity in your primary home on the FAFSA.
 In other words, equity in the home in which the student lives is not included.
 Equity in any other real estate, however, must be reported.

 Interested in guidance while filing out financial aid applications?
 Overwhelmed while trying to make sense of the various requirements?
-Contact me for a free 30 minute consultation.
-I am available to help parents with all aspects of the financial aid applications, and this guidance is included in our Comprehensive Program.
+Contact us for a free 15 minute consultation.
+We are available to help families with all aspects of the financial aid applications, and this guidance is included in our Comprehensive Program.